 Regular grooming maintains your dog’s healthy coat

 Regular grooming makes sure your dog’s fur does not become tangled or matted, and helps distribute their natural skin oils so that their coat remains smooth and moisturized.
-Brushing and removing loose fur from your dog will also reduce the amount of fur they shed in your home
+Brushing and removing loose fur from your dog will also reduce the amount of fur they shed in your home.

 Like human hair, dogs have many different fur types, with different lengths, curliness, and thickness.
-Therefore it is not surprising that there is
+Therefore it is not surprising that there is a wide variety of grooming brushes to choose from!
+Read on to learn more about the different brushes and combs on the market, and determine which one is the best for your dog.

 Rubber brushes can be used during bathtime